jbush001/NyuziProcessor/README.md

     sudo port install cmake bison swig swig-python imagemagick libsdl2 curl emacs

-You may optionally also install [GTKWave](http://gtkwave.sourceforge.net/) for analyzing waveform files.
+You may optionally install [GTKWave](http://gtkwave.sourceforge.net/) for analyzing waveform files.

 ### Windows

 I have not tested this on Windows.
 Many of the libraries are cross platform, so it should be possible to port it.
-However, the easiest route is probably to run Linux under a virtual machine like [VirtualBox](https://www.virtualbox.org/wiki/Downloads).
+But the easiest route is probably to run Linux under a virtual machine like [VirtualBox](https://www.virtualbox.org/wiki/Downloads).

 ## Build (Linux & MacOS)

-Download and build Verilator as follows (while some Linux package managers have this, it is way out of date):
+Download and build Verilator as follows (although some Linux package managers have it, it is out of date):

     cd tools
     curl http://www.veripool.org/ftp/verilator-3.876.tgz | tar xz